Justin David Wilk, Potomac District

 About Justin David Wilk

-Justin David Wilk is a graduate of the University of Virginia’s Curry School of Education, earning a master's degree in public education leadership.
+Justin David Wilk is a graduate of the University of Virginia’s Curry School of Education, where he earned a master’s degree in public education leadership.
 He received his B.A. in political theory and constitutional democracy from Michigan State University in 2006.
-He served for six years on the Safe Schools Advisory Council and three years on the Regional Special Education Board.
-Before his election, Mr. Wilk was formerly a member of PWEA, PWFT, and an appointed member of the county's Solid Waste Management Committee for the Woodbridge District.
+He has served for six years on the Safe Schools Advisory Council, three years on the Regional Special Education Board, and is currently the country at-large representative on the Prince William County Committee for Persons with Disabilities.
+Before his election, Mr. Wilk was a member of PWEA, PWFT, and an appointed member of the county’s Solid Waste Management Committee for the Woodbridge District.

-Mr. Wilk began his educational career in Prince William County Public Schools in the fall of 2007 as a 7th-grade civics and economics teacher at Woodbridge Middle School.
-He was also chosen to help pilot Prince William County Public Schools’ same-gender teaching program.
-During his three years at Woodbridge, Mr. Wilk served as the assistant football coach, assistant track coach, head track coach, and advisor to the school drama program.
-Additionally, he represented the 7th grade each year on Principal Skyles Calhoun's Advisory Council.
+Mr. Wilk began his educational career in Prince William County Public Schools in 2007 as a 7th-grade civics and economics teacher at Woodbridge Middle School.
+He helped pilot Prince William County’s same-gender teaching program and served as assistant football coach, assistant track coach, head track coach, and drama advisor.
+He was also a representative on Principal Skyles Calhoun’s Advisory Council.

-Looking for a new experience and the opportunity to teach traditional co-ed classrooms, Mr. Wilk transferred from Woodbridge to Gainesville Middle School, where he taught 8th-grade Civics and Economics for three years.
-During his time at Gainesville, he was recognized by the local press for his 2012 presidential election project, and for motivating his former students to engage in local politics.
+Seeking new opportunities, Mr. Wilk transferred to Gainesville Middle School, where he taught 8th-grade Civics and Economics for three years.
+He gained local press attention for his innovative presidential election project in 2012, encouraging student involvement in local politics.

 Potomac District Schools